rrwick/DASCRUBBER-wrapper/README.md

                         temporary directory after scrubbing is complete) -r REPEAT_DEPTH, --repeat_depth REPEAT_DEPTH
-                        REPmask will be given a repeat threshold of this depth, relative to the overall depth (e.g. if 2, then regions with twice the base depth are considered repeats) (default: 2)
+                        REPmask will be given a repeat threshold of this depth, relative to the overall depth (e.g. if 3, then regions with 3x the base depth are considered repeats) (default: 3)

 Command options:
   You can specify additional options for each of the Dazzler commands if you